Understanding ISO - A Beginner's Guide

 ISO 800 – 1/8 of a second

-In the above ISO Speed Example, if your camera sensor needed exactly 1 second to capture a scene at ISO 100, simply by switching to ISO 800, you can capture the same scene at 1/8th of a second or at 125 milliseconds!
-That can mean a world of difference in photography, since it can help to freeze motion.
+In the above ISO Speed Example, if your camera sensor needed exactly 1 second to capture a scene at ISO 100, simply by switching to ISO 3200, you can capture the same scene at 1/30th of a second!
+That can mean a world of difference in photography, since it can help to avoid camera shake or motion blur.

 Take a look at this picture:

 I captured these Black Skimmers at 1/2000th of a second at ISO 800.
-My camera sensor only needed 1/2000th of a second to fully capture this photograph.
+So my camera sensor needed 1/2000th of a second to fully freeze the birds while they were in flight.
 Now what would have happened if I had ISO 100 on my camera instead?
 My sensor would have needed 8 times more time to capture the same scene, which is 1/250th of a second.
 At that speed, I would have introduced motion blur into my picture, because the birds were moving faster than that.
 In short, I would have ruined the picture.

-2) When to use low ISO
+2) When to Use Low ISO

-As I’ve said above, you should always try to stick to the lowest ISO (base ISO) of your camera, which is typically ISO 100 or 200, whenever possible.
-When there is plenty of light, you should always use the lowest ISO, to retain the most detail and to have the highest image quality.
-There are some cases where you might want to use low ISO in dim or dark environments – for example, if you have your camera mounted on a tripod or sitting on a flat surface.
-In that case, bear in mind that your camera will most likely need more time to capture the scene and anything that is moving is probably going to look like a ghost.
+As I have said above, you should always try to stick to the lowest ISO (base ISO) of your camera, which is typically ISO 100 or 200, whenever possible.
+When there is plenty of light, you should use the lowest ISO to retain the most amount of detail and to have the highest image quality.
+There are some cases where you might want to use low ISO in dim or dark environments – for example, if you have your camera mounted on a tripod or sitting on a flat, non-moving surface.
+In that case, bear in mind that your camera will most likely need more time to capture the scene and anything that is moving is probably going to look like a ghost:

 Just kidding, of course!
 That’s my lovely nephew being the subject of my long exposure test.
 I set the camera to the lowest ISO to retain the detail, which also resulted in a long exposure of 5 seconds.
 My nephew sat still, while my friend stepped in for a brief moment to introduce the ghost :)

-3) When to increase ISO
+3) When to Increase ISO

 You should increase the ISO when there is not enough light for the camera to be able to quickly capture an image.
 Anytime I shoot indoors without a flash, I set my ISO to a higher number to be able to capture the moment without introducing blur to the image.
-Other cases where you might want to increase ISO are when you need to get ultra-fast shots, like the bird picture I posted above.
-But before increasing the ISO, you should think if it is OK for you to introduce noise to the image.
+Another case where you might want to increase ISO is when you need to get ultra-fast shots, like the bird picture I posted above.
+Before increasing the ISO though, you should first decide if it is OK for you to introduce some noise to the image.
+Remember, the bigger the ISO number, the more noise you will see in your images.

-On many of the newer DSLRs, there is a setting for “Auto ISO”, which works great in low-light environments.
-The beauty of this setting, is that you can set the maximum ISO to a certain number, so when the ISO is automatically increased based on the amount of light, it does not cross the set barrier.
-So, if I want to limit the amount of grain in my pictures, I typically set the maximum ISO to 800.
+On many of the newer cameras, there is a setting for “Auto ISO“, which works great in low-light environments.
+The beauty of this setting, is that you can set maximum ISO to a certain limit, so when ISO is automatically increased based on the amount of ambient light, it does not cross the set limit.
+So, if I want to limit the amount of grain in my pictures, I typically set maximum ISO to something like 800 or 1600 on most entry-level cameras and I can push that number even higher on higher-end full-frame cameras.

 If you have any questions, comments or feedback, please post them in the comments section below.
 Please note that the above explanation of ISO is given in very basic/simple terms, similar to film sensitivity.
 Correctly defining ISO in digital cameras can get fairly complex.
 If you want to find out more about ISO in digital cameras, including the ISO 12232:2006 standard, please see this article from Wikipedia.